 Long-term Care Quality

-Turning to the next area, this nursing home really didn't fare well in this area either.
-With a rock bottom grade of F in long-term care, this is just about as as uninspiring as it gets.
-When nursing homes receive a grade in this range in long-term care it generally means the facility did not perform well in our measures relating to resident care.
-On top of assessing the volume of care provided by nurses aids and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
-This nursing home gave the vaccine to 93.333336 percent of its residents.
-This is somewhat less than we expected but still a decent figure.
+The final area we analyzed was long-term care, which ended up being a low point for this nursing home.
+We gave this facility a D in our long-term care category.
+When facilities receive a grade in this range in this category it generally means the facility didn't perform well in our quality measures relating to patient care.
+In addition to considering the volume of care provided by aids and other staff, we looked at the number of residents vaccinated for pneumonia.
+Frankly, we were a bit alarmed this facility administered the vaccine to only 80 percent of its patients.
 Surprisingly, this facility was actually able to limit hospitalizations.
-With only 0.01 hospitalizations per 1,000 long-term resident days, this nursing home had less hospitalizations than the average nursing home.
+With just 0.01 hospitalizations per 1,000 long-term resident days, this nursing home had less hospitalizations than the average nursing home.
 This was its best score in this category.

 Rating Over Time